JoseExposito/U1-Finder-Plugin/README.md

 + **Advertising _U1 Finder Plugin_ project**

- If you have a blog, a website, a Facebook or Twitter account or some similar, a good way to help to the project is making him known to more users
+ If you have a blog, a website, a Facebook or Twitter account or some similar, a good way to help the project is making it known to more users

 + **Making a donation**